saksham19rawat/SIMPLE-ALU/README.md

 ## The design structure for reference
 ![image alt](https://github.com/saksham19rawat/SIMPLE-ALU/blob/main/PHOTOS/Screenshot%202025-07-10%20183946.png?raw=true)

+## Explanation

 The input are as we can see: A B and ALUControl
 Here only alucontrol is of 3 bit rest are single bit

+for mux_2 we use ternary operator
+'condition ? true val : false val;'

 ## The verilog code